Tatra Shepherd Dog

 Training should take place in a hot, friendly environment.
 Play can also be used, and it is recommended to diversify training methods.

-The health and immunity of the Polish Tatra Sheepdog are robust by nature.
+The health and immunity of the Tatra Shepherd Dog are robust by nature.
 Under the right conditions and periodic check-ups, pets rarely get sick.
 But still, need to be examined for joint dysplasia and vaccinated at least once a year, and checked for worms and fleas.

 Nutrition